-BLOCK ID: #14 MU-HDR The block consists of a 2.15-acre parcel located across the street from the ransit center site.
+BLOCK ID: #14 MU-HDR The block consists of a 2.15-acre parcel located across the street from the transit center site.
 The parcel contains a 1960s industrial building and an underutilized parking lot with outdoor storage.
 No business license records were found for the parcel.
 It has exceptional potential for redevelopment with a TOD project due to its proximity to the transit center.
-The fact that the block is under single ownership would help to facilitate relocation of any viable industria activities.
-PARCEL ID PARCEL SIZE 50 DU/ACRE 100 DU/ACRE APN Square Feet Acres Existing Use Potential Potential Develop Units Units Poten 8336034010 93,920 2.15 50,000 sf 43 yr old ind bldg w/ prkg/storage 107 215 HIGH SUBTOTAL 93,920 2.15 107 215
+The fact that the block is under single ownership would help to facilitate relocation of any viable industrial activities.
+PARCEL ID PARCEL SIZE 50 DU/ACRE 100 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8336034010 010 93,920 2.15 50,000 sf 43 yr old ind bldg w/ prkg/storage 107 215 HIGH SUBTOTAL 93,920 2.15 107 215

+Т ial TOD Sites in the DR District

+VELLING UNITS

-Totals for Potential TOD Sites in the MU-HDR District LAND LAND AREA NUMBER OF DWELLING UNITS Square Feet re Feet Acres 50 DU/Acre 100 DU/Acre 558,862 12.77 634 1,276
+Square Feet Acres 50 DU/Acre 100 DU/Acre

+558,862 12.77 634 1,276

-\Note: The City has included as an action under Program 2.13 of the Housing Plan the amendment of the Downtown Pomona Specific Plan to establish the minimum density requirement of 50 dwelling units per acre in the MU-HDR area.
+\Note: The City has included as an action under Program 2.14 of the Housing Plan the amendment of the Downtown Pomona Specific Plan to establish the minimum density requirement of 50 dwelling units per acre in the MU-HDR area.

-BLOCK ID: #17 MU -CBD Of the 7 parcels located in this block, 2 contiguous properties have been listed below as having ver high potential for redevelopment.
-The properties are under single ownership and are currently vaca except for some broken concrete paving.
-If combined, the properties would make an attractive site for a TOD project, as it would be located only about 800 feet from the transit center.
-Furthermore, to site would be highly accessible to both pedestrians and vehicles from 1 st Street, Park Avenue and a alley to the south, and new residential TOD units would be compatible with the adjacent Edison Historic District, which includes a number of commercial/industrial buildings that have undergone adaptive reuse to create work-live units.
-PARCEL ID PARCE EL SIZE 40 DU/ACRE 80 DU/ACRE APN Squar e Feet Acres Existing Use Potential Potential Developmen 8341002013 5,850 ,850 0.13 vacant lot 10 VERY HIGH 8341002012 5,850 0.13 vacant lot 5 10 VERY HIGH SUBTOTAL 11,700 0.26 10 20
+BLOCK ID: Of the 7 parcels located in this block, 2 contiguous properties have been listed belovery high potential for redevelopment.
+The properties are under single ownership currently vacant except for some broken concrete paving.
+If combined, the proper make an attractive site for a TOD project, as it would be located only about 800 feet transit center.
+Furthermore, the site would be highly accessible to both pedestrians from 1 st Street, Park Avenue and an alley to the south, and new residential TOD un compatible with the adjacent Edison Historic District, which includes a number of commercial/industrial buildings that have undergone adaptive reuse to create work- hip and are perties would t feet from the ians and vehicles units would be of PARCEL ID PARCE L SIZE 40 DU/ACRE 80 DU/ACRE APN Square Feet Acres Existing Use Potential Units Potential Units Development Potential 8341002013 5,850 0.13 vacant lot 5 10 VERY HIGH 8341002012 5,850 0.13 vacant lot 5 10 VERY HIGH SUBTOTAL 11,700 0.26 10 20